RHPP

 The amount and terms of the loan will be structured based on the minimum required to make the housing affordable.
 The City may invest up to 50% of the project cost after a 5% equity contribution, up to a maximum of current maximum per/unit subsidy limits established by HUD.

 The interest rate is negotiable.
 The equity required is a minimum of 5% of the total project cost.
 All projects must achieve a Debt Coverage Ratio of 1.1 in the stabilized year.
-The assumability of the loan will be addressed on a case by case basis depending on the project requirements.
+The assignment and assumption of the loan will be addressed on a case-by-case basis depending on the project requirements.

 Restrictive Covenant

-The owner must execute a restrictive covenant to ensure a minimum period of affordability as outlined below:
+The owner must execute a restrictive covenant for any HOME or HOME-match project, to ensure a minimum period of affordability as outlined below:

 $40,000 and above